Guide for Setting Up Your Own Dedicated OpenTTD Server

 The game is paused if no player is connected to the server.

 The size of the map can be changed.
-The larger the map, the more the server has to work.
+The larger the map, the more work the server has to do.

 infrastructure_maintenance = true